 The way Trazenfeld described Porter, Wright, Morris & Arthur’s representation should alarm every client who’s ever trusted the council president and his associates to handle legal transactions and investments.
-It’s like a law firm full of vote-suppressing, council-ordinance-rigging, duty-exceeding Kelley’s.
-This writer filed a criminal complaint against Kelley that was referred to the city’s prosecutor whose budget he controlled.
+It’s like a law firm full of vote-suppressing, council-ordinance-rigging, duty-exceeding Kelly’s.
+This writer filed a criminal complaint against Kelly that was referred to the city’s prosecutor whose budget he controlled.
 It obstructively went nowhere.

 Trazenfeld painted Porter, Wright, Morris & Arthur’s Florida-office attorney, Cecil, in the light of someone who was ruthlessly greed-driven, unethical and dishonest for the scheme he and lawyers and agents of the firm ran on him; and it was a good one.